On the Piatetski-Shapiro construction for integral models of Shimura varieties

 is fully faithful and thus it follows that

 is an equivalence, since its composition with a fully faithful map is an equivalence.
-Since an equivalence of categories between discrete categories gives a bijection of the underlying sets, we are done. \end{proof} \begin{Rem} Our original approach to proving this theorem was to directly study the $\Gamma$-fixed points of the Shimura variety for $\hyo$ via non-abelian cohomology methods, which proved quite difficult.
+Since an equivalence of categories between discrete categories gives a bijection of the underlying sets, we are done. \end{proof} \begin{Rem} Our original approach to proving this theorem was to directly study the $\Gamma$-fixed points of the Shimura variety for $\hyo$ using non-abelian cohomology; this calculation proved quite difficult.
 This is why it is useful to consider homotopy fixed points of Shimura stacks, even if one is just interested in studying Shimura varieties of Hodge type. \end{Rem}

 Finally, we collect a result for use in Section \ref{Sec:IgusaStacks}.
 For $K \subset \haf$ a $\Gamma$-stable compact open subgroup we will consider $K^{\Gamma} \subset \gaf$ and $K_1 \subset \h_1(\af)$. \begin{Lem} If $\Sha^1(\mathbb{Q},\g) \to \Sha^1(\mathbb{Q},\h)$ is injective, then the natural map of $\mathsf{E}$-schemes